youlandinc/loanpass-sdk-java/README.md

 ```java
 List<FieldValueMapping> result = converter.convert();
 ```
-is to be converted back to the POJO with a single line of code.
+is to be converted back to the original POJO type of AnnotatedInput in a single line of code.

 ```java
 AnnotatedInput pojo = FieldValueMapping2Obj.create(result, AnnotatedInput.class);